Amay Morajkar

-Amay Morajkar (born 20 June 2000) is an Indian professional footballer who plays as a midfielder for Bengaluru in the Indian Super League.
+Amay Morajkar (born 20 June 2000) is an Indian professional footballer who plays as a defensive midfielder.

 Career

 Bengaluru FC

 Morajkar joined Bengaluru FC Reserves and Academy from AIFF Academy in 2016.
 Morajkar won Bangalore Super Division with the reserves team in 2018–19 and 2019–20 seasons.
 Morajkar also represented Karnataka football team in Santosh Trophy.

 Morajkar was announced as a part of 30-member squad for 2020 AFC Cup.
 Morajkar made his professional debut against Paro F.C. in 62nd minute when he replaced Suresh Singh Wangjam.
 Bengaluru won the game 9–1.